Lulloooo/ValueAtRisk-estimation/VaR-mark.md

     ## 2024-03-15 5117.09
     ## 2024-03-18 5149.42

-Usually, in finance are returns that matters.
+Usually, in finance returns are considered.
 As such, compute the index continuously compounding return for 1 day of the index with the formula:

 Logret(t) = Log(x(t)) - log(x(t-1))